jayvib/valhalla-tech-exam/README.md

     go run main.go

-Note: Repeat step 2 and 3 for the problem 02 to 05
+Note: Repeat step 2 and 3 for the directory 02 to 05